Planten un Blomen

 Planten un Blomen ([ˈplantn̩ ʊn ˈbloːmn̩]) is an urban park with a size of 47 ha in the inner-city of Hamburg, Germany.
-The name Planten un Blomen is Low German for "Pflanzen und Blumen" in German or "Plants and Flowers" in English.
+The name Planten un Blomen is Low German for "Plants and Flowers".

 History

+After the destruction of Hamburg's old city fortifications in the early 1800s, a green belt was established in their place; part of this makes up the modern Planten un Blomen.
 The first plant was a Platanus, planted by Johann Georg Christian Lehmann in November 1821.
 It can be seen next to the Hamburg Dammtor station entrance of the park.

+The area was previously home to a zoo and a cemetery, the latter of which had to be dismantled for its construction.
+The modern park was established in 1933; in accordance with Nazi ideology, only German plants were included at the time.
 In 1953 and 1973 the Internationale Gartenbauausstellung (International Horticulture Show, IGA) were held at the park.

 Overview

-The park is famous for its water-light concerts, public theater and music performances.
-In addition to the gardens, there is a large playground in the southern area of the park.
-This makes the park a popular place in the city.
+The park has water-light concerts, public theater and music performances.
+In addition to the main gardens, there is a large playground and a Japanese garden.
 The park is open all year round and there is no entrance fee.

 It contains the Old Botanical Garden of Hamburg.